multitudes/NiceWeather/README.md

 ```

 ### The Model
-The model is indipendent from the view and closely matches the response I get from the API.
+The model is independent of the view and closely matches the response I get from the API.
-From the API response I built the model as a struct conforming to the Codable protocol.
-From the docs I read that some of these variables are not guaranteed to exist in every API response so I will make them optional.
+From the API response, I built the model as a struct conforming to the Codable protocol.
+From the docs, I read that some of these variables are not guaranteed to exist in every API response so I will make them optional.

 ```swift
 struct CurrentWeather: Codable {